 There is a global network of 669 Biospheres in 120 countries (2018).

-All Biospheres in the MAB programme have three main goals that need to be achieved.
+All the biosphere In the MAB programme have three main goals that need to be achieved.

 1. Conservation: promoting the protection of landscapes, habitats, wildlife and cultural values